 On December 10, 2021, we completed a private placement with several investors, wherein a total of 4,371,926 shares of common stock were issued at a purchase price of \$4.97 per share, with each investor also receiving a warrant to purchase up to a number of shares of common stock equal to 125% of the number of shares of common stock purchased by such investor in the private placement, or a total of 5,464,903 shares, at an exercise price of \$4.97 per share, for a total purchase price of approximately \$21.7 million.
 The warrants were immediately exercisable on the date of issuance, expire five years from the date of issuance and have certain downward-pricing adjustment mechanisms, including with respect to any subsequent equity sale that is deemed a dilutive issuance, in which case the warrants were subject to a floor price of \$4.80 per share before stockholder approval of the private placement was obtained, and after stockholder approval was obtained, such floor price would be reduced to \$1.00 per share, as set forth in the warrants.
 On December 10, 2021, the holders of shares of common stock entitled to vote approximately 65.4% of our outstanding voting stock on December 10, 2021 approved the Company's entry into the private placement.
-We filed preliminary and definitive information statements on Schedule 14C with the Securities and Exchange Commission (the "SEC") on December 29, 2021 and January 11, 2022, and delivered copies of the definitive information statement to stockholders or their nomines on January 12, 2022.
+We filed preliminary and definitive information statements on Schedule 14C with the Securities and Exchange Commission (the "SEC") on December 29, 2021 and January 11, 2022, and delivered copies of the definitive information statement to stockholders or their nominees on January 12, 2022.
 On January 31, 2022, the stockholders' consent became effective pursuant to Rule 14c-2 under the Exchange Act.
-As a result, the exercise price of the warrants may be reduced to a slow as \$1.00 per share and are subject to restrictions on transfer.
+As a result, the exercise price of the warrants may be reduced to as low as \$1.00 per share if their downward-pricing adjustment mechanisms become applicable.
+The warrants issued in this private placement are not registered for resale or listed on any stock exchange and are subject to restrictions on transfer.
 We engaged EF Hutton, division of Benchmark Investments, LLC ("EF Hutton") as our placement agent for the private placement.
-We agreed, among other things, to issue the EF Hutton's designees warrants to purchase an aggregate of 131,158 shares of common s
+We agreed, among other things, to issue the EF Hutton's designees warrants to purchase an aggregate of 131,158 shares of common stock, which is equal to 3.0% of the total number of shares issued in the private placement, at an exercise price of \$4.97 per share.

 On January 31, 2022, we acquired substantially all of the assets used in the branding, marketing and promotional products and services business of G.A.P.
 Promotions.
 On August 31, 2022, we acquired substantially all of the assets used in the branding, marketing and promotional products and services business of Trend Brand Solutions.
 On December 20, 2022, we acquired substantially all of the assets used in the branding, marketing and promotional products and services business of Premier NYC.
 On June 1, 2023, we acquired substantially all of the assets used in the branding, marketing and promotional products and services business of T R Miller.
-On August 23, 2024, we acquired substantially all of the assets used in the oraning, marketing and promotional products and services business of T R Miller.
-On August 23, 2024, we acquired substantially all of the assets used in the oraning, marketing and promotional products and services business of T R Miller.
-On August 23, 2024, we
+On August 23, 2024, we acquired substantially all of the assets used in the casino continuity and loyalty programs products and services business of Gander Group.